A career as a Medical

 Laboratory Scientist or Technician

-Medical Laboratory Scientist (MLS) - are career scientists that run the highly automated, IT-driven diagnostic laboratory environment.
+Medical Laboratory Scientists (MLS) - are career scientists that run the highly automated, IT-driven diagnostic laboratory environment.
 MLS must possess an in-depth understanding of scientific theory and ability to troubleshoot problems.
 Scientists provide laboratory results interpretation and set the high standards of Quality Assurance expected from today's Diagnostic Laboratories.
 MLS interact with physicians, nurses, pathologists and other health professionals advising on laboratory test results and additional laboratory testing that may be indicated for final patient diagnoses.

 MLS have an important role in disease diagnosis and the monitoring of patient treatment.
 They analyse patient specimens/samples sent to the laboratory producing results used by clinical staff in the diagnosis of 70-80% of all patient disorders.
 It is important therefore that MLS are well trained and in NZ the vocational pathway to registration as a practising MLS is via a four year University degree.

-MLS are employed mainly in hospital and community BASED pathology laboratories, medical research and animal health laboratories.
+MLS are employed mainly in hospital and community based pathology laboratories, medical research and animal health laboratories.
 Other career options can take MLS graduates into medicine, forensic science, the laboratory supply business, IT, primary and secondary school teaching and research in the sciences.

 Medical Laboratory Technicians (MLT) also work in diagnostic pathology laboratories.
 They perform sample collections, specimen handling and laboratory testing under Scientist or Pathologist supervision.
 Training to become a MLT is usually via an in-house two year apprentice-style training programme that does not require tertiary level education.